We have some really exciting music coming up at the Mill in the next few months.

 Later in the year we have Jester B on the 21 October and Jinski on Saturday 11 November.
 As if that is not enough we are holding a rock n roll Christmas Party featuring the hot rockin’ 56 Chevrolets on Saturday 16 December.

-We are finalising arrangements for music in 2018 but bands and artistes already booked include Bob Harris’s favourites My Darling Clementine, The Foxes Faux, Roger Davies and his Band, Dave Nachmanoff (all the way from Canada!), Laurel Canyon Union and Miles Gilderdale.
+We are finalising arrangements for music in 2018 but bands and artistes already booked include Bob Harris’s favourites My Darling Clementine, The Foxes Faux, Roger Davies and his Band, Dave Nachmanoff (all the way from California USA!), Laurel Canyon Union and Miles Gilderdale.
 There is more to come so watch this space!

 The Black Dyke Mills Heritage Venue – bringing original music to the heart of Queensbury.